kameit00/bank-account-icons/README.md

 Here is the link to my bunq account: https://bunq.me/kaimechel

-But to be honest, if you enjoy the icons it's more than enough for me.
-I just wanted to try out my 'bunq.me' link ;-)
+__Note__: If you have no bunq.com account, I wouldn't use the third party services behind the bunq.me link (SOFORT, iDeal).
+Just enjoy the icons ;-)